oxheadalpha/smart-contracts/multi_asset/multi_asset.md

 Since Tezos and Michelson differ from Ethereum/Solidity, the following modifications are made:

-1. Tezos multi-asset contract does not emit events (a feature not supported by Tezos).
+1. Tezos multi-asset contract does not emit events (the feature is not supported by Tezos).
 2. Tezos multi-asset contract does not implement ERC-165 `supportsInterface` entry point.
 3. Ethereum specification says that if destination transfer address is not a smart contract (Externally Owned Account),then safety check is not performed.
 Otherwise, if destination contract does not implement `multi_token_receiver` interface, the transaction should fail.
-Michelson does not provide API to distinguish between implicit (EOA) and originated addresses since Babylon version.
-Tezos specification requires that target MUST be a whitelisted implicit account or be an originated contract which MUST implement `multi_token_receiver` interface.
-Safety check MUST be performed for ALL targets either by checking against implicit accounts white list or by invoking `multi_token_receiver`.
+Tezos specification requires that target MUST be a whitelisted address and/or be a contract which MUST implement `multi_token_receiver` interface.
+Safety check MUSTbe performed for ALL targets either by checking against the white list or by invoking `multi_token_receiver`.
 4. Ordering requirements for batch transfers is relaxed.
 Since Tezos smart contracts are referentially transparent and do not allow calls to other contracts from the executing contract, batch order MUST be preserved only for invocation